 The Truth About Flying Earwigs: Should You Be Concerned?

-In this article, we’ll uncover the truth about earwigs with wings, what makes them fly, whether they pose a threat, and how to manage them effectively.
+In this article, we’ll reveal the truth about earwigs with wings, what makes them fly, whether they pose any risk, and how you can manage them in your home.

 What Are Earwigs?

-Earwigs are small insects typically recognized by their elongated bodies and pincers (also called forceps) on their abdomens.
-Most species are about 5 to 25 millimeters long and vary in color from brown to reddish-brown.
-Despite urban legends, earwigs do not crawl into people’s ears at night or burrow into brains; this is pure myth.
+Earwigs are small insects typically known for their elongated bodies and pincers (also called forceps) located on their abdomens.
+These pests vary in color from brown to reddish-brown and generally grow between 5 to 25 millimeters in length.
+Despite the myths surrounding them, earwigs do not crawl into people’s ears at night or burrow into brains, as some folklore suggests.

 Can Earwigs Fly?

-Their flight is more of a glide or short flutter rather than sustained or purposeful movement.
-So, while it’s technically true that some earwigs can fly, it’s not a regular part of their behavior.
+Their flight is typically brief and erratic rather than sustained or controlled.
+So, while it’s possible for some earwigs to fly, it’s not a regular behavior.
+So, can earwigs fly?
+Yes, but it’s neither frequent nor purposeful.

 Why Are There Flying Earwigs in Your Home?